leeper50/compose/stacks/reverseproxy/README.md

 You may change the http response code given when a user is geo-blocked.
 I have this set to code 418 which is unused in normal HTTP operations.
 This allows me to ignore logging traffic geo-blocked, which lowers my usage for crowdsec's free plan.

+### Vector

+Vector will allow us to filter out specific log items from traefik's access logs.

+I use this to filter private ip information and status code 418 before it hits crowdsec.

+An example configuration file will be provided in the examples folder.
+This file must be put in the ${data}/vector folder to be read by vector.